-While we were pondering how to proceed, I did some research on what was available in the realm of open source rPOS systems.
-I found reference to a couple but was only able to find the source code for one: FloreantPOS.
+I did some research on what was available in the realm of open source rPOS systems.
+I was able to find the source code for one: FloreantPOS.
 Floreant seemed to fit the bill for what we needed: an open source rPOS system with a touchscreen interface and chit printing.
 Floreant was Java-based and supported multiple terminals.
-After some preliminary testing on existing machines we invested $200 in a touch screen terminal and two thermal printers which was enough to get us up and running in the pre-opening environment.
+After some preliminary testing on existing machines Monopolatte invested $200 in a touch screen terminal and two thermal printers which was enough to get us up and running in the pre-opening environment.

 While the system properly accepted orders, printed chits, printed receipts, and calculated change we noticed that refill orders broke the chit printing option, the cash drawer reconciliation system was very broken, and there was no effective way to extract exact financial information.
-Fixing the refill chit printing issue wasn’t too bad as it was a known issue with the fix posted online.
+The re-order chit printing issue was easily fixed as it was a known issue with fixes available online.
 Fixing the settlement and sales reporting issues were completed with some changes in the system’s source and a new report.
-In doing this work I uncovered other shortfalls with the system such as the extensive use of the floating point data type, non-transactional database calls, and improper rounding and financial math.
+In doing this work I uncovered other shortfalls with the system such as the extensive use of the floating point data type, non-transactional database calls, and improper rounding.

-Being an open source system I was able to resolve or work around many of these issues giving us a system which served Monopolatte well for the life of the café.
-That being said, however, there were some faults that couldn’t be resolved without major rework.
-Rather than rewriting vast parts of Floreant I developed a plan to build a replacement open source rPOS system though never had the time to completely implement it.
+Being an open source system I was able to resolve some of the issues which crept up giving us a system which served Monopolatte well for the life of the café.
+While the system worked well, there were some faults that couldn’t be resolved without major rework.
+Rather than rewriting vast parts of Floreant I developed a plan to build a replacement open source rPOS system though David closed Monopolatte before it was implemented.

 One of the features FloreantPOS lacked was the ability to properly reconcile receipts, cash, and debit batches.
 Not many POS systems do and many companies turn to Excel spreadsheets in order to ensure everything balances.
 It was easy to create a spreadsheet to facilitate this process but I also needed to create a report to extract the proper information from the Floreant database.
-The report was slightly complex as certain database records would get duplicated when settling tabs but with a bit of work I was able to get a good view of the data.
-With the numbers from the daily Floreant report, the debit machine batch close, and cash drawer counts are entered into the spreadsheet it would indicate if the numbers balanced or not.
+The report was slightly complex as certain database records would get duplicated when settling tabs but with a bit of work I was able to get a sane view of the data.
+With the numbers from the daily Floreant report, the debit machine batch close, and cash drawer counts are entered into the spreadsheet Monopolatte’s managers could easily see if everything was balanced or not.

 Another advantage to the report I wrote was that I made sure that we were able to track sales by profit centre.
-While not something a lot of small restaurants do, when coupled with tracking the cost of goods sold, allowed us to see where our revenues were coming from and react quickly to changes in revenue.
+While not something a lot of small restaurants do, it didn’t require much more work but allowed us to see where our revenues were coming from and react quickly to changes.

 Research and development

-One idea which had been contemplated was expanding the café’s offering to include classic console video games in order to compete with Ottawa first e-sports lounge.
+One of these projects was expanding the Monopolatte’s offering to include classic console video games.
 In considering this option we realized that simply obtaining some games, consoles, and TVs wasn’t going to work as the standard tables for playing board games aren’t a good layout for playing console games.
-You don’t want people around a central table you, preferably, want people in a row or semi-circle facing the television; for board games you want lots of light while for e-sports you want much less light.
+You don’t want people around a central table you, preferably, want people in a row or semi-circle facing the television; for board games you want lots of light while for e-sports you want less light.
 Having a booth with a wide-viewing-angle TV embedded several inches beyond the back of the booth with locally-controlled highly-focused lighting seemed like a potential hybrid which would work for both board games and video games… but would it?
-We elected to find out so built a prototype in someone’s basement.
-After a few rounds of testing we had come up with a list of issues and so disassembled the prototype, updated the design and assembled a second prototype.
+We elected to find out so built a prototype.
+After a few rounds of testing we had come up with a list of issues.
+We then disassembled the prototype, updated the design and assembled the second prototype.
 The second prototype worked really well and we felt like we had a good solution to the problem of how to offer both conventional and video games to our clients.
-As we were planing how to expand Monopolatte in order to add several booths, a second e-sports lounge was opened in Ottawa which made the investment seem much more risky.

-Due to some staff turnover the people responsible for designing the ARG left Monopolatte before it was launched.
+Due to staff turnover some of the people responsible for spearheading the ARG left Monopolatte before it was launched.
 Not wanting to waste the new assets, there were plans to port parts of the web properties to the main Monopolatte website after I completed the Sheila Project but the café closed down before I was able to complete the re-skinning and port.